Lecturer: Dr Tim Sullivan

 - Introduction and Course Outline

-- Typical UQ problems and motivating examples: certification, prediction, inversion.
+- Typical UQ problems and motivating examples: uncertainty propagation, inverse problems, certification, prediction

 - Inverse Problems and Bayesian Perspectives